 This guideline covers the care provided by primary, community, secondary, tertiary and other health and social care professionals who have direct contact with, and make decisions concerning, the care of children and young people with psychosis or schizophrenia, including child and adolescent mental health services (CAMHS) and early intervention in psychosis services.

-Early intervention in psychosis services provide people aged 14–35 years with a more intensive therapeutic service than traditional community services.
+Early intervention in psychosis services provide people aged 14 to 35 years with a more intensive therapeutic service than traditional community services.
 They are designed to intervene early, and deliver support and evidence‑based interventions in a 'normalising' environment for the first 3 years after onset of psychosis.

 There is geographical variation in the configuration and integration of CAMHS and early intervention in psychosis services, and in the provision and integration of other services for children and young people with psychosis and schizophrenia, including education, employment and rehabilitation, and social services.
 In particular, provision for the needs of 16- and 17‑year‑olds with psychosis and schizophrenia can be fragmented and inadequate and they can experience difficulties in gaining access to appropriate accommodation and vocational or occupational support and rehabilitation.